bolcom/hive_compared_bq/README.md

 hive_compared_bq is a Python program that compares 2 (SQL like) tables, and graphically shows the rows/columns that are different if any are found.

-Currently, there is no solution available on the internet that allows to compare the full content of some tables in a scalable way.
+Comparing the full content of some tables in a scalable way has proved to be a difficult task.

 hive_compared_bq tackles this problem by:
 * Not moving the data, avoiding long data transfer typically needed for a "Join compared" approach.
 Instead, only the aggregated data is moved.